b-marie/brittanyellichblog/content/papers/the-dynamo-paper/index.md

 * Use a data structure called Vector Clocks.
 These are used to determine if an event occurred before another event (two writes).
 You can identify if A causes B, B causes A, or both A and B are independent.
 * Handle temporary failures with hinted handoff and permanent failures with syncs using Merkle trees.
 * Gossip protocol.
 At every epoch, each node transmits its membership list to b nodes.
 If a node is stated as unavailable for more than M epochs, it's announced dead.
 Given no additional changes, protocol converges in O(log2N) steps.
+* The paper was elected into the [SIGOPS Hall of Fame](https://www.sigops.org/awards/hof/)

 ### Highlights